appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/js-errors.md

 ---
-description: >-
+sidebar_position: 6
- You'll learn about common JS errors and how to resolve them on Appsmith.
+description: You'll learn about common JS errors and how to resolve them on Appsmith.
 ---

-# JS Errors
+# JavaScript Errors
 Errors may be encountered when using [JS Objects](/core-concepts/writing-code/javascript-editor-beta) or writing [JS functions](/core-concepts/writing-code/javascript-editor-beta/#types-of-js-functions).
 They can be caused by syntax errors in the code, data type mismatch, or attempts to access properties or functions that don't exist.